School community – having a dog in school builds a sense of family environment and togetherness.

 - Reading – Therapy dogs are known to help children with their reading and literacy skills through their calming presence and ability to listen to children read without being judgmental or critical

-Ruby, a Therapy Dogs Nationwide registered dog, will visit each week with her owner Mrs Guthrie.
-Children will have the opportunity to read with Ruby in a whole class situation as well as reading to Ruby individually or as part of a small group under the close supervision of the TDN volunteer and a member of the school staff.
+Albert, a Therapy Dogs Nationwide registered dog, will visit each week with his owner June.
+Children will have the opportunity to read with Albert in a whole class situation as well as reading to Albert individually or as part of a small group under the close supervision of the TDN volunteer and a member of the school staff.
 These dogs are specially temperament assessed dogs who normally visit in hospitals, hospices, care homes etc. The dogs will remain on lead and under full control of the TDN volunteer at all times.

 Paws & Read gives children an opportunity to practice and enjoy reading to an audience who will enjoy the experience as much as your child does.
 This will be a special time for your child as they read their chosen book to the Therapy Dogs Nationwide dog or read to the dog in the whole class, as well as having a chance to get to know the dog as the weeks progress.